 Why are covered bridges covered?

 Historically, bridges were made of wood, which is vulnerable to extreme Midwest weather conditions.
 Without the covering, wooden trusses would rot more rapidly and require frequent replacement.
-Hence, the covered bridges of Ashtabula County not only lasted longer but had the added benefit of keeping the roadway clear of snow and rain, reducing dangerously slippery surfaces for passing horses and carts.
+Historically, covered bridges lasted longer, and kept the roadway clear of snow and rain, reducing dangerously slippery surfaces for passing horses and carts.